 The 'Pyramid of the Niches,' a masterpiece of ancient Mexican and American architecture, reveals the astronomical and symbolic significance of the buildings.
 El Tajín has survived as an outstanding example of the grandeur and importance of the pre-Hispanic cultures of Mexico.

-El Tajín, Prehispanic City is a site with great significance for Mesoamerican archaeology because it is one of the best preserved and most thoroughly excavated examples of a pre-Hispanic town from the Epiclassic and early Post Classic period, the time between the fall of Teotihuacan and the rise of the Aztec empire.
+El Tajín is a pre-Columbian site with great significance for Mesoamerican archaeology because it is one of the best-preserved and most thoroughly excavated examples of a town from the Epiclassic and early Post Classic period: the time between the fall of Teotihuacan and the rise of the Aztec empire.
 It is crucial to an understanding of the artistic and socio-economic development in these intervening centuries.

-The settlement has a calculated population of 15.000 - 20.000 inhabitants, distributed over three areas, each constructed around a number of open spaces.
-The Tajín complex, defined by two streams and a wall to the east, is the lowest lying of the three.
+The settlement had a calculated population of 15,000 - 20,000 inhabitants, distributed over three areas, each constructed around a number of open spaces.
+The Tajín complex, defined by two streams and a wall to the east, is the lowest-lying of the three.
 One of the most impressive monuments is the Pyramid of the Niches, recorded in 1785.